+Source: Integrated Postsecondary Education Data Systems, National Center for Education Statistics. https://nces.ed.gov/ipeds/search/ViewTable?tableId=27425.

 Notes: We assume in-state tuition for public schools.
-We also assume that students live off-campus.
-For 4-year public and private schools, the on-campus and off-campus average room and board are both around $10k.
-For 2-year public schools, less than 5% of youth attending 2-year public schools live on-campus according to the NPSAS data.
+We also assume that students live off campus.
+For four-year public and private schools, the on-campus and off-campus average room and board are both around $10K.
+For two-year public schools, fewer than 5 percent of youth live on campus, according to the NPSAS data.

-Source: Integrated Postsecondary Education Data Systems, National Center for Education Statistics. https://nces.ed.gov/ipeds/search/ViewTable?tableId=27425

 The full cost of attendance varies widely by institution type, with most of the differences driven by prices for tuition and fees.
 Figure 1 displays average cost by institution type assuming the student lives off campus and is attending an in-state school if public.
 The least expensive institutions are the public two-year institutions, with average cost of attendance of $19,000.
 On average, public four-year institutions are more than $5,000 more expensive than public two-year institutions at $24,500.
 Showing the highest costs, private four-year institutions have average annual cost of attendance of almost $45,000, more than twice that of a public two-year institution.
 Across the three institution types, the costs of room and board and other expenses are all between $14,500 and $15,900, so the difference in average cost of attendance is largely driven by differences in the average cost of tuition and fees.

-Students with a foster care history are more likely to attend institutions that are lower cost than their peers, even when comparing them to other students with a low income (Figure 2).
-Almost half (49 percent) of students with a foster care history attend 2-year public school.
-This is a much higher rate than their peers with only 29 percent of all other students and 36 percent of low-income students attending 2-year public schools.
-Students with foster care history are less likely to attend private non-profit institutions compared to all students without foster care history (13 percent compared to 19 percent), but their likelihood of attending private non-profit institutions is the same as low-income students without foster care history.
+Students with a foster care history are more likely to attend lower-cost institutions than their peers, even when comparing them to other students with a low income (figure 2).
+Almost half (49 percent) of students with a foster care history attend two-year public schools, while only 29 percent of all other students and 36 percent of low-income students attend those schools.
+Students with foster care history are less likely to attend private non-profit institutions compared with all students without foster care history (13 percent compared with 19 percent), but the likelihood of their attending private non-profit institutions is the same as low-income students without foster care history.

 Figure 2.
 Postsecondary institution enrollment by student type